 Even in the dead cold of winter, you’re bound to see a few folks with their mitten-clad hands wrapped around frosty mugs of icy cold coffee drinks.
-No longer thought of as just a drink for warm weather, cold coffee has spent the last few years clawing its way to the top of many a coffee lover’s list of favorites.
+No longer thought of as just a drink for warm weather, cold coffee has spent the last few years clawing its way to the top of many a coffee lover’s lists of favorites.

 Considered to be up to 65% less acidic than its warm brew brethren, cold coffee often has a much smoother, less bitter taste.
 And that easier-to-drink profile has contributed to the overwhelming commercial success of the cold brew category, a fact not lost on manufacturers.
-Everything from pre-bottled beverages to instant mix kits line the shelves of big box retailers in America, but making cold brew coffee at home is fast becoming the preferred way for aficionados to enjoy their new favorite beverage.
+Everything from pre-bottled beverages to instant mix kits line the shelves of big-box retailers in America, but making cold brew coffee at home is fast becoming the preferred way for aficionados to enjoy their new favorite beverage.

 Cold Brew vs. Iced Coffee

 Before delving into some of the different brewers on the market, let’s step back for a moment and examine something that needs to be discussed:

 Iced coffee ain’t cold brew.

 Not even close.

 If you saunter into your favorite house-of-beans on a warm July afternoon and order a tall iced coffee, what you’re quenching your thirst and caffeine habit with is actually hot brewed coffee that’s been poured over ice cubes.
 Let an iced coffee sit too long and the last watery, diluted sips will remind you of that.

 Cold brew coffee, however, undergoes a steeping process that isn’t unlike what a cup of tea would endure.
 However, true cold brew never even touches a drop of hot water.